EmadBeyrami/EULA/Wournal-EULA.md

 ### 11.1 Informal Resolution

-Before filing any legal claim, you agree to attempt informal resolution by contacting us at support@wournal.app.
+Before filing any legal claim, you agree to attempt informal resolution by contacting us at emad@beyrami.dev.

 ### 11.2 Binding Arbitration